-The current study focused on quantitative indices of text complexity, one of the three legs of complexity detailed in the CCSS definition of text complexity (NGA Center for Best Practices & CCSSO, 2010, Appendix A); neither the qualitative dimension nor reader-task dimension was addressed at all.
+The current study focused on quantitative indices of text complexity, one of the three legs of complexity detailed in the CCSS definition of text complexity (National Governors Association [NGA], Center for Best Practices [CBP], & Council of Chief State School Officers [CCSSO], 2010, Appendix A); neither the qualitative dimension nor reader-task dimension was addressed at all.
 Nevertheless, the study revealed that neither assessment products nor the analytical tools of text complexity are equal when it comes to estimating quantitative aspects of text difficulty.
 A practical implication of this study is clear: both teachers and researchers need to be aware of the immense variability among both assessments on one hand, and analytical tools of text complexity on the other, in their effort to match students to appropriate texts and support their reading development.
 Caution is certainly called for until and unless we have more definitive analyses of this complex array of interactions among measures of complexity and student difficulty in processing text.